|Budget: $40m||Financed by: Constantin|

 |Domestic Gross: $10,330,853||Domestic Distributor: Overture|

 |Overseas Gross: $10,314,474|

-German based Constantin financed the $40 million Pandorum, with some German grants and tax breaks reducing their exposure to $33 million.
+German based Constantin financed the $40m Pandorum, with some German grants and tax breaks reducing their exposure to $33m.
 Overture Films distributed in the US.
-Overture, the short lived distribution company owned by cable giant Starz, acquired rights for slightly less than $10 million.
-Constantin gave the film a big release in Germany and it flopped with an awful $932,423 gross.
-Overture opened the film in 2,506 theaters to a disappointing $4,424,126 — placing #6 for the weekend led by Cloudy with a Chance of Meatballs and the sci-fi Bruce Willis dud Surrogates.
-Pandorum dropped 55.3% in its second weekend to $1,979,061 and closed with a total of $10,330,853.
-Overture would see about $5.6 million after theaters take their percentage of the gross, which leaves much of their modest P&A spend in the red.
-Domestic home video sales were $8.2 million (less after resellers take their cut and manufacturing costs).
-Constantin limited their risk on the film, which they envisioned as a trilogy, through pre-sales, but poor showings worldwide killed off the would-be series.
-Pandorum tanked in every overseas territory, grossing $10.3 million across multiple distributors.
+Overture, the short lived distribution company owned by cable giant Starz had a $10m investment in Pandorum.
+Constantin gave the film a big release in Germany and it bombed with an awful $932,423 gross.
+Overture opened the film in 2,506 theaters to a disappointing $4,424,126 and it dropped 55.3% in its second weekend to $1,979,061 and closed with a total of $10,330,853, which would leave Overture in the red after theaters take their percentage of the gross.
+Though they probably broke even after home video sales.
+Constantin limited their risk on the film, which they envisioned as a trilogy, through pre-sales, but poor showings worldwide killed off the would be series.
+Pandorum tanked in every territory, grossing $10m across multiple distributors.